SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/planning.rst

 - a dedicated infrastructure with enough compute (s/computing) power and storage
 - enough network bandwidth (both ingress and egress)
+- proper scraping/robots filtering / configuration to prevent web scrapers, especially AI bots, to scrape the whole mirror; accessing the Software Heritage Archive for large scale automated processing requires explicit acceptance of the usage conditions or special permission.
 - good IT tooling (supervision, alerting)
 - a legal and operational structure to :ref:`handle takedown requests
   <mirror_takedown_requests>`